AmeyVijeesh/Python-Projects/Tkinter: Quiz App/ReadMe.md

 # An amazing quiz app

-A fantastic quiz app with an amazing interface.
-All the classic features with a touch of extraordinary.
+A fantastic quiz app with an amazing interface, and good questions.

-It is a cut above the others and the program is amazing.
 You can improve your knowledge with this amazing program!

 # Features:

-This program has the more features than any other quiz app.
-Login, Levels, Statistics and much more...
+This program has the many features, they include Login, Levels, Statistics and much more...

 - With a signup and login system.
 Your details get saved even when you close the app as it is stored in a database.